frenchie4111/frenchie4111.github.io/_posts/2021-02-21-How-to-design-a-motherboard-for-your-project-part-1.md

 ---
-title: "How to design a motherboard for your project - Part 1"
+title: "How to design a motherboard for your electronics project - Part 1"
 subject: Designing a motherboard for your project is a great second step when developing an electronics project.
 This is the guide I wish existed when I got started doing this.
 tags: Projects
 layout: post_plain_toc